kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/spi-application-4.md

 ### 1. Connect STM32 Discovery board with Arduino Uno board SPI pins

 * Pin connection is basically the same as that of the **SPI Application 3**'s.
 Just an interrupt line is added between the pin `PD6` of the STM32 board and `8` of the Arduino board.
+  * Arduino board pin `8` will transition from HIGH to LOW whenever a message (entered by user through Arduino serial monitor) is availablen and this will trigger an interrupt through STM32 board's pin `PD6` to notify the master of the message ready for read.
+  * Master will then generate clock signal to read the data.
 * Be careful not to directly supply 5 volts to the STM32 board pins when the board is not powered up as they may be damaged.
 When the **logic level shifter** is used, you don't need to worry about this issue.